 The first phase of the maintenance building project would encompass 18,360 square feet, with the second phase utilizing the remaining 146,941 square feet.
 The structure would be a relocation of the current building on Frostwood Drive, which must be moved by June 2014 to comply with the County Manager's order in completing the Canyons Golf Course.

 Spencer White, who represents the owner, TCFC Finance Company, said their staff is in the process of collecting more information for county planning staff, which it should have by the end of the week.
-The Planning Commission wanted TCFC to provide more information on how certain impacts such as lighting and building function would be addressed.

 "A lot of the comments we got back from the Planning Commission mostly had to do with hours of operation," White said, adding that those issues will be looked at as will the specifics of what equipment will be stored at the future site and the on-mountain site.